-Sustaining Dunbar has developed a map making facility, initially to access local environmental and resource data and digital maps to help develop a Local Resilience Action Plan.
+Sustaining Dunbar developed a map making facility, initially to access local environmental and resource data and digital maps to help them develop a Local Resilience Action Plan.

-Groups in the Dunbar and District Ward are welcome to use the facility.
+Groups in the Dunbar and District Ward were welcome to use the facility.

-Several different computer programs are available, which do not require prior map making skills, but will require some computer knowledge and understanding of geographic data.
+Several different computer programs were available, which do not require prior map making skills, but did require some confidence in computers and understanding of geographic data (graduate level).

-QGIS is also available, which unlocks the ability to generate leaflet maps, deep analysis, and comes with a host of geoprocessing tools to manage raster and vector files and much more.
-This software is preferred, as it is open source and kept up to date.
+Now Quantum or Q-GIS is also available and importantly stable.
+This unlocks the ability to generate maps using dynamic data from a range of live WMS/WFS services, but also deeper analyses, even create profiles from DTM data and a host of geoprocessing tools to manage raster (image) and vector (points, lines and polygon) files and much more.
+This software is now preferred, as it is open source and is kept up to date.

 New data sets are increasingly available under more liberal licensing regimes.